comodojo/dispatcher.framework/docs/routing.rst

 Attributes and Parameters
 *************************

-To understand how it works, a little knowledge of regular expressions is required (https://en.wikipedia.org/wiki/Regular_expression).
+To understand how it works, a little knowledge of `regular expressions`_ is required.

 As you can see in the example above, the first parameter is called 'page' and, because it doesn't end with an asterisk, it's not required and can be omitted, when it's used, it must start with a 'p' followed by at least one number.